UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 ## 2. Connect a GitHub Repo with AWS
-Now in this phase, I'll do the following steps:
+- Now in this phase, I'll do the following steps:
 1. Set up Git and GitHub.
 2. Connect my web app project to a GitHub repo.
 3. Make changes to my web app code - and watch my GitHub repo update too.

 ##
-For this, I have to install Git on my EC2 instance first:
+- For this, I have to install Git on my EC2 instance first:
 ```bash
 sudo dnf update -y
 sudo dnf install git -y
 ```

-To verify the installation, I run this command:
+- To verify the installation, I run this command:
 ```bash
 git --version
 ```

-Now I have to create a Github Repo.
+- Now I have to create a Github Repo.

 ![App Screenshot](https://raw.githubusercontent.com/UXHERI/Cloud-Projects/refs/heads/main/CICD-Pipeline-With-AWS/Images/Git%20Repo.png)
 ##
-Now to setup a local git repo in my web app folder I'll run this command:
+- Now to setup a local git repo in my web app folder I'll run this command:
 ```bash
 git init
 ```

-Run this command to link your github repo to your local git.
+- Then I run this command to link my github repo to my local git.
 Don't forget to replace [YOUR GITHUB REPO LINK] with the link of your github repo.
 ```bash
 git remote add origin [YOUR GITHUB REPO LINK]
 ```

-Next, I'll save my changes and push them into GitHub.
+- Next, I'll save my changes and push them into GitHub.
 ```bash
 git add .
 git commit -m "Updated index.jsp with new content"